-Wrap LLC's acquisition of MegaWest and its subsequent merger with and into MegaWest as a wholly-owned subsidiary of the Company, and exchange of membership interests for common stock was accounted for as a reverse recapitalization of Wrap LLC (the "Recapitalization").
-Wrap LLC, now the Company as a result of the Recapitalization, is deemed the accounting acquirer with MegaWest the accounting acquiree.
-Our financial statements are in substance those of Wrap LLC and are deemed to be a continuation of its business from its inception date of March 2, 2016.
+Our Company resulted from the March 31, 2017 merger of Wrap Technologies, LLC ("Wrap LLC") with and into our wholly-owned subsidiary MegaWest Energy Montana Corp. ("MegaWest").
+Wrap LLC's acquisition of MegaWest and its subsequent merger with and into MegaWest as a wholly-owned subsidiary of the Company, and the exchange of membership interests for common stock was accounted for as a reverse recapitalization of Wrap LLC (the "Recapitalization").
+Wrap LLC, now the Company as a result of the Recapitalization, was deemed the accounting acquirer with MegaWest the accounting acquiree.
+Our financial statements are in substance those of Wrap LLC, and are deemed to be a continuation of its business from its inception date of March 2, 2016.
 The Company's balance sheet continues at historical cost as the accounting acquiree had no assets or liabilities and no goodwill or intangible assets were recorded as part of the Recapitalization.